alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-10-29-odds-adjustment-risk.markdown

 ![Beta Distribution]({{site.url}}/assets/bayes_1.png)

-The larger alpha and beta are, the “tighter” the distribution is.
+The larger alpha and beta are, the narrower the distribution is.
 For example, if alpha and beta are both 1, it’s just the uniform distribution (centered at 0.5, very dispersed).
 If alpha is much larger than beta, most of the weight is near 1.

 So let’s say we assume a coin toss experiment, with a probability of `p` for heads to appear.
 If we don’t want to take a stand on whether the coin is fair, we choose alpha and beta to both equal 1.
 Or maybe we have a strong belief that it lands heads 55% of the time, and we choose alpha equals 55, beta equals 45.
 The higher the numbers for alpha and beta are, the tighter the distribution is and a stronger belief we express.
-Then we flip our coin a several times and see `h` heads and `t` tails.
-Bayes’s Theorem tells us that the posterior distribution for `p` is again a Beta distribution but with parameters `alpha + h` and `beta + t`.
+When we flip our coin a several times and see `h` heads and `t` tails, Bayes’s theorem and additional mathemathics tell us that the posterior distribution for `p` is again a Beta distribution, with adjusted parameters `alpha + h` and `beta + t`.
+We will use this result when we will compute the odds adjustments later in this post, based on the possible returns of a series of bets.

 ### Sports Betting Vocabulary

- - Odds in the European format (the one we use further in the article): odds of 3 means that if we place a 100 EUR bet on an outcome and that outcome materializes, I receive back 300 EUR.
+ - Odds in the European format (the one we use further in the article): odds of 3 means that if we place a 100 EUR bet on an outcome and that outcome materializes, we receive back 300 EUR.
  - Market: where you place a bet on specific outcomes.
 Popular betting markets include winner (home, draw, away), over/under, Asian handicaps, correct score, first goalscorer, half-time result and many more.
  - Payout: how much of the total stakes are returned back to players
  - Probability of an outcome to happen, assuming 0 payout, is 1/odds